Hecatron/GBD.3DPrinter.Kossel.Anycubic/Notes/pla.md

   * use a bed temp of 50 to avoid warping (this is a big one)
   * try to avoid non rounded corners in the model if warping is a problem

-TODO
-set heated bed for calibration back to 60